 1. Turn off the ignition key to isolate this section.

 2. Set your multimeter to measure DC voltage and insert one meter probe in one side of the fuse holder and the other probe in the opposite side of the fuse holder.

 If the multimeter measures no voltage, skip to the section for checking the circuit when you turn the key to the run position.

 If the multimeter measures voltage, the short is in the red wire between the fuse holder and the ignition switch or in the ignition switch itself.

 4. To see if the ignition switch is the problem, unplug the switch and check voltage again.

 If the multimeter measures no voltage with the ignition switch unplugged, the short is in the ignition switch.
-Replace the ignition switch using the steps in
+Replace the ignition switch using the steps in this video.

 If the multimeter still measures voltage after you unplug the ignition switch, the short is in the red wire circuit between the fuse holder and the ignition switch plug.
 Find and repair damage to the red wire.

 If you didn't measure voltage through the fuse holder with the key turned off, pull the meter probes out of the fuse holder.
 Insert a new fuse into the holder and turn the key to the run position.
 Turn the key off and pull out the fuse to see if it blew.